jkohlin/wordpress-basics/personal-portfolio-3-templates.md

 ## Assignment 3 - Templates

 The wireframe sketches explains the website's different views, and how content is layed out on them.

+[Link to wireframe sketches]

+### Bulding blocks
 Before defining which templates we might need, a good start is to define the common parts of each template to instead create their building blocks.

-### Bulding blocks
 ---
 #### Header (header.php)
 A common area used in all views with the logo, description and menu.